Bluestacks Alternatives for iPhone Users

 - Choose the closest region and use H.264 at 720p for responsiveness.

-- Save per-game controller profiles as in best controller setups for emulator gaming on iPhone.
+- Save per-game controller profiles as in best controller setup for Android emulator gaming on iPhone.

-- If video fails, follow black screen issue when running emulators on iPhone; if audio fails, see audio not working in Android emulator for iOS — fixes.
+- If video fails, follow fix black screen in Android emulator on iPhone; if audio fails, see fix audio not working in Android emulator on iOS.

 Option 2: Remote Desktop to a Host PC or Mac